mrgargrajat/MailWizz_Interakt_Code/README.md

 # AND MAKE SURE GOOGLE SHEET IS SHARED TO client_email as provided in creds.
 e.g. in example above, share google sheet with : interakttest@interaktcheck.iam.gserviceaccount.com

+# To list screens:
+screen -r

+# To attach to a screen:
+screen -d -r pid.pname
+e.g.:
+screen -d -r 153387.foo

+Now, after this we get in that screen.
+If we want to leave that screen just now without affecting the running code, Type : 'A' and then 'D' (holding control button)

+Ctrl + C to stop a code in screen.

+"exit" to kill the screen we are in.

+# To start a new screen:
+screen -S new_screen_name
+--- run code ---
+Ctrl + (A and then D) to leave screen and come out from it.

+# To run a python file
+python3 file_name.py